alexhsamuel/ora/docs/c++-date.md

 Each date class provides two special values.

 - `INVALID` represents an uninitialized date or the result of a failed operation.
-- `MISSING` is a placeholder that you can use to represent a value that is not available; it is never produced by cron itself.
+- `MISSING` is a placeholder that you can use to represent a value that is not available; it is never produced by ora itself.

 ```c++